 Downsides of Sleeping With Your Pet

 Unfortunately, there are also some downsides to sleeping with your pets.
-The most notable one is also one of the most concerning: the potential for dogs and cats to spread unknown parasites or diseases to their humans.
+The most notable one is also one of the most concerning to your health: the potential for dogs and cats to spread unknown parasites or diseases to their humans.

 Additionally, pet allergies are certainly a cause for concern.
-For those that have a slight allergy to their pet’s dander, sleeping with the pet in the bed could be a bad idea.
-You may wake up feeling stuffy and uncomfortable, which can be an uncomfortable way to start the day.
+For those that have a slight allergy to their pet’s dander, having a pet in the bedroom while you sleep could be a bad idea.
+You may wake up feeling stuffy and uncomfortable- not a great way to start the day.

 Communication is Key

-Finally, if you have a partner that’s sharing the bed with you, having your animals on the bed can make bedtime very crowded.
-It’s important to communicate with your partner regarding what feels most comfortable for both of you, and if that means getting a new separate bed for your pup, then it could be for the best.
+Finally, if you have a partner that’s sharing the bed with you, having your animals on the bed can make it very crowded.
+It’s important to communicate with your partner regarding what feels most comfortable for both of you. getting a new, separate bed for your pup.

 Things To Consider When Sleeping With Pets